Oh, Malaga! Discover the most enchanting corners of Malaga

 The refurbished 18th century Palacio de la Aduana houses since 2016 the Museum of Malaga and specifically the Museum of Fine Arts and the Archaeological Museum.

-We may already know that Malaga is the city of museums, but perhaps you didn’t know what this Museum hides on its terrace, so let yourself be surprised in the section “Terraces with views”.
+You may already know that Malaga is the city of museums.
+But perhaps you didn’t know what this Museum hides on its terrace, so let yourself be surprised in the section “Terraces with views”.

 Alcazaba de Málaga